robertkarl/yabc/testdata/adhoc/README.md

 # Adhoc Transaction Format
+## Dates
+Dates should be in YYYY/MM/DD format.

 ## File format
 Adhoc transactions are defined in a CSV file.
 You can start with a copy of [this one](./adhoc.csv) It is recommended that the CSV file is edited with a program like excel or google sheets before use with yabc or [CostBasis.Report](https://costbasis.report).